What is it? What is it used for? What the heck does “bias” mean? And how can you make your own?

 There are many ways to cut and sew bias tape.
 Other methods I’ve seen online involve sewing pieces of fabric together before cutting your strips….but no matter how many times I read the instructions I can’t wrap my brain around it.
 So, this method feels simplest to me.
 But each person learns differently.
-If my method is odd to you, check out these other tutorials on Whipstitch and Prudent Baby.

 Bias Tape from 1 yard of fabric:

 Okay, as I mentioned above, it’s easiest to get long bias strips from 1/2 yard of fabric that is cut from 1 yard (so that you have more surface area length for each strip).
 I’ll show you the 1 yard method first.